Requirements for Cloud Computing

-- Agencies can easily access the latest versions of common software, delivering improved and robust functionality, eliminating significant costs associated with version upgrades.
+- Agencies can easily access the latest versions of common software, which deliver improved and robust functionality, and eliminating significant costs associated with version upgrades.

-- Having all agencies able to access the same programmes, and up-to-date versions of those programmes, will reduce productivity losses caused when applications are incompatible across agencies.
+- If agencies are able to access the same programmes, and up-to-date versions of those programmes, this will improve resiliency and reduce productivity losses caused when applications are incompatible across agencies.

-In October 2013 Cabinet agreed to a cloud computing risk and assurance framework [CAB Min (13) 37/6B] for government agencies.
-All State service agencies are expected to follow the process in line with Cabinet direction.
+Along with great benefits, using cloud services also has risk.
+In October 2013, Cabinet agreed to a Cloud Computing Risk and Assurance Framework [CAB Min (13) 37/6B - pdf 277KB] for government agencies.
+All State Service agencies are expected to follow the process in line with Cabinet direction.

 The key points from this framework are: